What you need

 Tips

-- Mirage creates a virtual display at your client device's native resolution.
+- Mirage creates a virtual display sized for the device you stream from.
 No HDMI dummy plug needed.

 - The bootstrap daemon handles the macOS login screen remotely (experimental).